jhpc-quantum/RIKEN-braket/README.md

 ## Getting Started

-**bracket** requires a MPI2-supported C++03 compliant compiler and [Boost library](http://www.boost.org/).
+**bracket** requires a MPI2-supported C++03 compliant compiler.
-If you do not have Boost library, get download [the latest version](http://www.boost.org/users/download/) of the library, or get it by using a package manager of your Linux environment.
+If you do not have any MPI libraries, get it by using a package manager of your \*nix environment.
-Because **bracket** does not require any compiled Boost libraries, you have just to extract the downloaded file.

 You can retrieve the current status of **bracket** by cloning the repository: